ARTbio/startbio/docs/Run-Galaxy/GalaxyKickStart.md

     wget https://raw.githubusercontent.com/ARTbio/Run-Galaxy/master/deployment_scripts/run_ansible_analyse_genomes_2021-IEL.sh
     ```

-- We are now ready to run this script.
+- We are now ready to run these scripts using the same command.
 In addition, all trainees may participate to the ==Pasteur 2021
 Ansible Racing==.
 In order to participate, you'll just have to put the `time` command just before the script invokation, as follows: